Skip to Main Content

 “Everyone loves children—maternity nursing has always been a popular specialty.
 But that’s not where the greatest need lies.
 We’re not getting more children, we’re getting more older people.
 And we need more educated nurses to care for them.”

 By the 1960s, Futrell earned her master’s degree in nursing from Columbia and was teaching nursing while also taking courses at Boston University.
 She began her career at UMass Lowell as a member of the nursing faculty in the fall of 1970.
-During her thirty-year tenure, she served as chair of the School of Nursing
+During her thirty-year tenure, she served as chair of the

 for 23 years before retiring in 2005.

-Due to the direct efforts of Futrell, the University received government funding in 1975 to implement a program to educate gerontological nurse practitioners
+Due to the direct efforts of Futrell, the University received government funding in 1975 to implement a program to educate

 (GNPs) at the master’s-degree level.
 It was the first graduate program in the U.S. to educate primary-care GNPs.